-Clay roofs can be installed in pretty much an climate.
+Clay roofs can be installed in pretty much any climate.
 This material is best suited for and most often found in warm/hot weather regions.
 Because clay offers great energy efficiency, it helps to save homeowners a lot of money (as much as 30%) on cooling costs, in regions that get high temperatures and a lot of sun year round.
 This is why there are so many of these roofs in states like: Florida, Texas, Louisiana, Arizona and California.

 However, if you live in a cold region, such as the Northeast or Canada, it is very important that you install only a Grade 1 tile.
 It is fired in a way that extrudes the most moisture from it, thus making it highly resistant to water absorption.
 Therefore, it is able to withstand freeze and thaw cycles.
-On the other hand, Grade 2, tile is not as moisture resistant, while Grade 3 is very porous, provides very poor moisture resistance and therefore and should not be used in these regions.
+On the other hand, Grade 2, tile is not as moisture resistant, while Grade 3 is very porous.
+It provides very poor moisture resistance and therefore and should not be used in these regions.

-Finally, most types of clay tiles can be installed in coastal areas, as they are not susceptible from damage to salt air.
+Finally, most types of tiles can be installed in coastal areas, as they are not susceptible from damage to salt air.